 3.4 Market Disruption with Market Suspension

-Market Suspension is a market disruption with significant impacts to the market footprint and participating entities resulting in the Market Operator purposefully stopping (i.e., suspends) the markets for all WEM participants to prevent, contain, or correct a System Emergency or prolonged widespread event where the market is unable to execute reliably for the WEM footprint for an extended period of time.
+Market Suspension is a market disruption with significant impacts to the market footprint and participating entities resulting in the Market Operator purposefully stopping (i.e., suspending) the markets for all WEIM participants to prevent, contain, or correct a System Emergency or prolonged widespread event where the market is unable to execute reliably for the WEIM footprint for an extended period of time.
+In the event of a Real-Time Market suspension, Administrative Prices will be applied in accordance with Tariff Section 7.7.9(d) and 7.7.9(e).